Variable Substitutions

 }

-• Use the Roku Devices view in the sidebar to select a device (if device discovery is enabled)
+• Open the Roku Devices view in the sidebar

 Fallback Handling